Newly Diagnosed Philadelphia Positive Chronic Myeloid Leukemia (Ph+ CML)

 Dosing and Administration

-Patients should be informed to take Gleevec exactly as prescribed, not to change their dose or to stop taking Gleevec unless they are told to do so by their doctor.
-If patients miss a dose they should be advised to take their dose as soon as possible unless it is almost time for their next dose in which case the missed dose should not be taken.
-A double dose should not be taken to make up for any missed dose.
-Patients should be advised to take Gleevec with a meal and a large glass of water.
+Advise patients to take Gleevec exactly as prescribed, not to change their dose or to stop taking Gleevec unless they are told to do so by their doctor.
+If the patient missed a dose of Gleevec, the patient should take the next scheduled dose at its regular time.
+The patient should not take two doses at the same time.
+Advise patients to take Gleevec with a meal and a large glass of water.

-Patients should be advised to inform their doctor if they are or think they may be pregnant.
-Women of reproductive potential should be advised to avoid becoming pregnant while taking Gleevec.
+Advise patients to inform their doctor if they are or think they may be pregnant.
+Advise women of reproductive potential to avoid becoming pregnant while taking Gleevec.
 Sexually active female patients taking Gleevec should use highly effective contraception.
-Patients should also be advised not to breast feed while taking Gleevec.
+Avoid breastfeeding while taking Gleevec.

-Patients should be advised not to take any other medications, including over-the-counter medications such as herbal products without talking to their doctor or pharmacist first.
-Examples of other medications that should not be taken with Gleevec are warfarin, erythromycin, and phenytoin.
-Patients should also be advised to tell their doctor if they are taking or plan to take iron supplements.
-Patients should also avoid grapefruit juice and other foods known to inhibit CYP3A4 while taking Gleevec.
+Gleevec and certain other medicines such as warfarin, erythromycin, and phenytoin, including over-the-counter medications such as herbal products, can interact with each other.
+Advise patients to tell their doctor if they are taking or plan to take iron supplements.
+Avoid grapefruit juice and other foods known to inhibit CYP3A4 while taking Gleevec.

 Driving and Using Machines